poweredgenl/smarthome/README.md

 ### Notification system automations

 I wanted to maximize the way the house is reponsive in voice and notifications as well. so i linked telegram and alexa tts to specific events or information i want to know.
-THe family can then ask to the house via the [wakeword]alexa " whats the house status "  for example whici is returned via TTS and flows who get the actual sensor state values.
+The family can then ask to the house via the [wakeword]alexa " whats the house status "  for example which is returned via TTS and flows who get the actual sensor state values.

 - House status: responds the amount of current power consumption (in watts, the remaining runtimes on the UPS batteries in the serverrack and hallway.
 Also         reports the current central heating pressure in the system (in bar).
 - Open Windows: responds / checks which windows are open and responds which are open and need to be closed